You Probably Didn’t Know You Could Recycle These Things—But Here’s How to Do It

-Carpeting (nylon fiber): Go to carpetrecovery.org and click on “What can I do with my old carpet?” to find a carpet-reclamation facility near you, or check with your carpet’s manufacturer.
-Some carpet makers, like Milliken (millikencarpet.com), Shaw (shawfloors.com), and Flor (flor.com), have recycling programs.
+Carpeting (nylon fiber): Go to the Carpet America Recovery Effort to find a carpet-reclamation facility near you, or check with your carpet’s manufacturer.
+Some carpet makers, like Milliken, Shaw, and Flor, have recycling programs.

 Cars, Jet Skis, boats, trailers, RVs, and motorcycles: Even if these are unusable―totaled, rusted―they still have metal and other components that can be recycled.
-Call junkyards in your area, or go to junkmycar.com, which will pick up and remove cars, trailers, motorcycles, and other heavy equipment for free.
+Call junkyards in your area, or go to Junk my Car, which will pick up and remove cars, trailers, motorcycles, and other heavy equipment for free.

 Cell phones: According to the U.S. Environmental Protection Agency, fewer than 20 percent of cell phones are recycled each year, and most people don’t know where to recycle them.
-The Wireless Foundation refurbishes old phones to give to domestic-violence survivor calltoprotect.org.
-For information on other cell-phone charities, log on to gowirelessgogreen.org.
-In some states, like California and New York, retailers must accept and recycle old cell phones at no charge.
+Many cell phone companies and office supply stores offer phone recycling services; research one near you to find out if they can accept your phone.

-Computers: You can return used computers to their manufacturers for recycling (check epa.gov for a list of vendors) or donate them to a charitable organization (log on to sharetechnology.org or cristina.org).
-Nextsteprecycling.org repairs your broken computers and gives them to underfunded schools, needy families, and nonprofits.
+Computers: You can return used computers to their manufacturers for recycling (check the EPA’s site for a list of vendors) or donate them to a charitable organization (like the National Cristina Foundation).
+NextStep Recycling repairs your broken computers and gives them to underfunded schools, needy families, and nonprofits.

-Crayons: Send them to the National Crayon Recycle Program (crazycrayons.com, which melts down crayons and reforms them into new ones.
+Crayons: Send them to The National Crayon Recycling Program, which melts down crayons and reforms them into new ones.
 Leave the wrappers on: “When you have black, blue, and purple crayons together without wrappers, it’s hard to tell them apart,” says the program’s founder, LuAnn Foty, a.k.a. the Crazy Crayon Lady.

 Empty metal cans (cleaning products): Cut off the metal ends of cans containing powdered cleansers, such as Ajax and Bon Ami, and put them in with other household metals.
 (Use care when cutting them.)
 Recycle the tubes as you would any other cardboard.

 Empty metal cans (food products): Many towns recycle food cans.
-If yours doesn’t, you can find the nearest steel-can recycling spot at recycle-steel.org.
 Rinse out cans, but don’t worry about removing the labels.
 “Leaving them on doesn’t do any harm,” says Marti Matsch, the communications director of Eco-Cycle, one of the nation’s oldest and largest recyclers, in Boulder, Colorado.
 “When the metal is melted,” she says, “the paper burns up.
 If you want to recycle the label with other paper, that’s great, but it’s not necessary.”

 Eyeglasses: Plastic frames can’t be recycled, but metal ones can.
 Just drop them into the scrap-metal bin.
-However, given the millions of people who need glasses but can’t afford them, your frames, broken or not, will go to better use if you donate them to neweyesfortheneedy.com (sunglasses and plastic frames in good condition can also be donated).
-Or drop off old pairs of glasses at LensCrafters, Target Optical, or other participating stores and doctors’ offices, which will send them to onesight.org.
+However, given the millions of people who need glasses but can’t afford them, your frames, broken or not, will go to better use if you donate them to New Eyes (sunglasses and plastic frames in good condition can also be donated).

 Fake plastic credit cards: They’re not recyclable, so you can’t just toss them along with their paper junk-mail solicitations.
 Remove them first and throw them in the trash.